nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Title
 -----
-Nipype: an opensource platform for unified and reproducible interaction using existing neuroimaging software
+Nipype: Opensource platform for unified and replicable interaction with existing neuroimaging tools

 Authors
 -------